Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 - In 1974, Anthony Nolan’s mother, Shirley, set up the world’s first bone marrow register to match donors with people who desperately need a transplant.
 Since then, we’ve made more than 21,000 transplants happen.

-- Sadly, our register couldn’t help Anthony Nolan, who died aged eight in 1979.
+- Sadly, our register couldn’t help Anthony Nolan, who died a few months before his 8th birthday in October 1979.

 - We carry out world-class research into stem cell matching and transplants to improve outcomes for all patients.